 BASIC CLASSROOM AND LECTURE EXPECTATIONS

-Eckerd College has certain basic expectations of students taking Western Heritage in a Global Context.
+Eckerd College has certain basic expectations of students taking Human Experience: Then and Now.
 In the discussion sections of the course, these basic expectations are that students will attend class regularly and arrive on time, come well prepared to every class, complete all the work with the proper care and thought, and treat everyone in the classroom with respect.
 In the lectures, these basic expectations are that students will attend all lectures, sit quietly and listen attentively and respectfully throughout the lecture, and take notes on the material if appropriate.
 Please note that the doors to the auditorium will be locked once a lecture has begun to keep latecomers from interrupting the lecturer or the other students.